w3f/Grants-Program/application/reference_system.md

 3. A revenue allocation and distribution system that confirms the revenue distribution scheme agreed by different works with the reference relationship.
 It will track the earnings of the new work, and distribute them with the old work which the new work refers to according to their distribution scheme.

-All programs will be developed in !ink on Pallets.
+we will develop in ink! and implement for Substrate-based blockchains with the virtual machine of Contracts pallet.

 **Milestones:**